 What is a Hernia?

-A hernia is a hole in the abdominal fascia, the strong connective tissue that your muscles sit on.
-Hernias develop at areas of weakness in the abdominal fascia.
+Certainly, a hernia is a hole in the abdominal fascia, the strong connective tissue that your muscles sit on.
+In reality, they can develop in areas of weakness in the abdominal fascia.

-A small hernia is amenable to a minimally invasive outpatient surgical repair.
-Large hernia defects may require a full abdominal wall reconstruction to give you back a functional abdominal wall.
-Our expertise in understanding, evaluating, and surgically treating complex conditions means you’re in the most experienced hands.
+Indeed, a small hernia is amenable to a minimally invasive outpatient surgical repair.
+However, large hernia defects may require a full abdominal wall reconstruction.
+Even so, it gives you back a functional abdominal wall.
+Nonetheless, our expertise in understanding, evaluating, and surgically treating complex conditions.
+That means you’re in the most experienced hands.

-Hernias come in different shapes and sizes, and are located in many different parts of the abdominal wall.
+Equally important, they come in different shapes and sizes.
+They are located in many different parts of the abdominal wall.

 Inguinal Hernia

-This is the most common type of hernia in both men and women.
+Firstly, this is the most common type in people of all genders.
 However, it is three times more likely to occur in men.
-In males, it happens when an opening in the abdominal wall from the passage of the testicle into the scrotum does not close normally before birth, or reopens later in life.
-In women, this canal contains the round ligament (a suspensory ligament for the uterus) and is much smaller but still exists and can reopen later in life.
+In males, it happens when an opening in the abdominal wall from the passage of the testicle into the scrotum.
+Although, it does not close normally before birth or reopens later in life.
+What’s more, in women, this canal contains the round ligament (a suspensory ligament for the uterus).
+Furthermore, it is much smaller but still exists and can reopen later in life.

 Femoral Hernia

-Appears as a bulge near the groin or thigh.
-This type of hernia is not common, usually occurs in elderly thin females.
-It is due to an enlargement of the small hole in the abdominal fascia needed for the major blood vessels of your leg.
-Less than 5% of all hernias are femoral hernias.
+Again appears as a bulge near the groin or thigh.
+However, this is not a common type.
+Usually occurs in older people or females with a thin physique.
+As a matter of fact, it is due to an enlargement of the small hole in the abdominal fascia.
+Regardless, needs for the major blood vessels of your leg.
+Only less than 5% of all hernias are femoral.

 Incisional Hernia

-Usually occurs months, or years, after surgery in the area overlying the scar.
-The size of this type of hernia depends on the initial surgery.
+Similarly, occurs months, or years, after surgery in the area overlying the scar.
+Next, the size of this type depends on the initial surgery.

 Epigastric Hernia

-Normally present in the middle of the belly between the breastbone and the belly button.
-In the mid-line, the fascia is not covered with muscle and is a natural area of weakness.
-Fat or intestine can push through a weak spot in the abdominal wall.
+Likewise, normally present in the middle of the belly between the breastbone and the belly button.
+Not only in the mid-line, muscle does not cover the fascia.
+Making it a natural area of weakness.
+On the other hand, fat or intestine can push through a weak spot in the abdominal wall.

 Hiatal Hernia

-Is the most common form of a diaphragm hernia.
+Whereas, a hiatal hernia is the most common form of a diaphragm.
 The diaphragm is a large flat muscle that separates the chest from the abdomen.
-A normal communication between the chest and the abdomen is present to allow the esophagus to enter into the abdomen and connect to the stomach.
-Over time, this area can stretch and part of the stomach can bulge up through the diaphragm and into the chest.
-Many people don’t feel symptoms; however, heartburn can be a common symptom.
+A normal communication between the chest and the abdomen.
+Even supposing, allows the esophagus to enter into the abdomen and connect to the stomach.
+Over time, this area can stretch.
+Ultimately part of the stomach can bulge up through the diaphragm and into the chest.
+Many people don’t feel symptoms.
+However, heartburn can be a common symptom.

 Spigelian Hernia